 INVENTORY.
 Addition of sheet music of three Moberly, MO, musicians; Laura Bush Rucker, Thomas S. Fleming, and Elizabeth Hulen Owen.

-INVENTORY.
-Recordings of folk music from Missouri and the Ozark region.
-Includes original reel to reel recordings and audio cassette copies.
+Reel to reel recordings of folk music from Missouri and the Ozark region.

 7.5 linear feet